Beatrice111/AirGestureClassifier/README.md

 # AirGestureClassifier

 We use mobile phone's gyroscope and accelerator data to classify letters written in the air.
-The repo contains the collected data, python training scripts and an IOS app.
+The repo contains the collected data and DTW algorithm in Python.

 ## Data